 Because South Africa is one of the most beautiful places I’ve been with some of the most amazing people I’ve known, I’ve been very protective and defensive over how it’s seen, but I haven’t been fair to the many people who continue to pour in, some who may look up information online about how to better prepare themselves for the journey.
 I’ve written countless blogs, status updates, tweets, and articles about how great the country, specifically Johannesburg is, but I haven’t talked about how crazy it can get, especially now that more and more festivals and other events that began outside of SA are finding a market inside.
+It is very important that you take the proper personal safety supplies so you can stay safe while you visit new places.

 1. Don’t take a taxi, but Uber can be dangerous in many spots.
 I’ve had one taxi driver threaten to kill my Uber driver while I sat in the backseat, trying to get home from the market.
 The Uber driver put me out because he feared for his life, of course, but we set it up where he’d meet me around the corner and we’d jet from there.
 That’s a good story.
 My friends have stories in which they were actually dragged from inside the Uber while the taxi driver held a gun.
 Sit in the front seat if it’s just you, so it doesn’t look like an Uber (Taxify is a great app, too, with Uber-like cars and sometimes cheaper).